rkulidzan/awesome-app-integration/README.md

 [Scaling serverless data processing with Amazon Kinesis and Apache Kafka](https://www.youtube.com/watch?v=ZYSOwyCxqJ8) - In this AWS re:Invent 2023 session, explore how to build scalable data processing applications using AWS Lambda.
 Learn practical insights into integrating Lambda with Amazon Kinesis and Apache Kafka using their event-driven models for real-time data streaming and processing.

+[Connecting to Salesforce using EventBridge Pipes and Kafka](https://www.youtube.com/watch?v=QcPIok3X4Ag&list=PLJo-rJlep0EBdcNkQM7xBkpahnrtk7qbe&index=9) - Serverless Office Hours with Solutions Architect, Aniket Bulbule, Product Manager, Nick Smit, and Developer Advocate, Julian Wood, to talk about connecting Salesforce to your AWS applications.
+See how you can use API Destinations to manage and control connectivity to Salesforce.
+Discover how EventBridge Pipes allows you to more easily poll data from services like Kafka and how you can use Lambda to transform Kafka messages to the Salesforce schema.
+Learn how to receive Salesforce events directly onto your EventBridge event bus.

 ## Blogs
 [Building event-driven architectures with Amazon MSK and Amazon EventBridge Kafka Connector](https://aws.amazon.com/blogs/big-data/build-event-driven-architectures-with-amazon-msk-and-amazon-eventbridge/) - AWS Big Data Blog by Florian Mair and Benjamin Meyer